AISecOps v1.0

 An official AISecOps reference implementation SHOULD:

-4. Integrate with a policy engine (OPA, Cedar, or equivalent)
+7. Integrate with a policy engine (OPA, Cedar, YAML bundles, or equivalent)

 Reference implementations MUST document known limitations.